 Dan Jovevski, Tim Poskitt, Blaize Pengilly

 Blaize Pengilly 00:09

 Personal Finance budgeting cash flow and investing don't have to be scary words the We Talk Cents podcast is here to help you learn more about money and take control of your personal finance The podcast is not a financial advisor.
 This podcast is made for entertainment and educational purposes only.
 All information shared is of a general nature and does not take into account your personal situation.
 You should consider whether the information is appropriate for your needs and where appropriate seek professional advice from a financial advisor for more information please check it out.
 We money.com.au/disclaimer

 Dan Jovevski 00:51

-G'Day Welcome to another installment of we talk center podcast presented by ye money as always you joined by me Daniel resident finance expert
+G'Day Welcome to another instalment of we talk centre podcast presented by ye money as always you joined by me Daniel resident finance expert

 Blaize Pengilly 00:58